mpi-sws-rse/thingflow-python/micropython/README.rst

 Long variable names for keyword arguments
 -----------------------------------------
-There is a bug in Micropython where keyword argument names longer than 10 characters can result in a incorrect exception saying that keyword arguments are not implemented.
-I think this is related to Micropython issue #1998.
+There is a bug in MicroPython where keyword argument names longer than 10 characters can result in a incorrect exception saying that keyword arguments are not implemented.
+I think this is related to MicroPython issue #1998.

 Sensors
 =======
-Sensor code for the Micropython port are in the ``sensors`` subdirectory.
+Sensor code for the MicroPython port are in the ``sensors`` subdirectory.
 See the ``README.rst`` file in that directory for details.

 Design Notes